With a lack of in-person events and sponsorship opportunities leaving a gap in demand generation pipeline, it’s time to go back to the drawing board.

-Obviously you can put more effort on your differentiating products/services with higher margins to take more market share.
+Obviously, you can put more effort into your differentiating products/services with higher margins to take more market share.
 But you can also increase your market share by being better in the digital game than your competition.

 Increase your capability to drive more net new names.
 Use new and innovative digital methods to convert leads.
 Offer your website visitors more and different ways to convert.
 Some examples include chat and conversational marketing to enable leads to book meetings with sales straight away.
 Or you can migrate your videos from YouTube/Vimeo to an actual professional video platform, which enables you to add forms throughout your videos.
 Or highly target your content on LinkedIn and leverage the LinkedIn Lead Gen Form functionality.

 Also make sure you follow up on your leads more quickly than the competition!

 You could beat your competitors by making sure your cost of acquisition is lower than your competitors’.
 Lowering or optimizing your ad spent is something you’ve likely already covered.
 But don’t waste those expensively generated leads.
 Make sure your lead management process is state-of-the-art.
 SiriusDecisions found out that companies that have excellent lead management processes get 8x more business out of the same amount of new names, than companies who do not properly manage their lead management process.
 So there is so much room for improvement.
 Integrate your engagement platform with your CRM in a proper way, stamp your lead stages, have clear SLA’s, ensure a swift lead follow up, leverage sales enablement tools, structurally communicate between marketing and sales, etc. This enables you to maintain your sales velocity and shorten the sales cycle and increase the lead-to-business ratio.